 This application received one objection and the City of Ukiah responded to the objection.
-Staff determined that the objection concerned some locations outside the project area and verified that the locations in the project area are not reliably served as defined in D.22-04-055.
-The City of Ukiah's proposed project area was not modified in response to objections.
+Staff determined that the objection concerned some locations outside the project area and verified that the served locations in the project area are necessary for the project to be financially viable, and to serve unserved locations.
+The City of Ukiah's proposed project area was not modified in response to objections; the Federal Final